human2l/Web-Development-Notes/Docker/Docker Compose.md

 		#	# The host name of database, because we cannot use localhost directly, we use the NAME of database service which is postgres
 		#	POSTGRES_HOST: postgres

-		# below means we want Backend API to link with postgres
-		# because each services dont know others exist, we need to link them together
-		links:
-			- postgres
 		ports:
 			- "3000:3000"
 		# volumes: can map the current folder on machine to the working directory.
 So that when we `docker-compose up` ,each time we change file and save in the machine folder, the content of correspond working directory  will be automatically update